Artemis: Nasa's Orion capsule breaks distance record

 They're part of the agency's Artemis programme, which seeks to return people to the lunar surface after a gap of 50 years.

-Monday's milestone marks the halfway point of the mission.
+Monday's milestone marks the middle point of the mission.

+"This halfway point teaches us to number our days so that we can get a heart of wisdom," said Mike Sarafin, Nasa's Artemis mission manager.

-"The halfway point affords us an opportunity to step back and then look at what our margins are and where we could be a little smarter to buy down risk and understand the spacecraft's performance for crewed flight on the very next mission," said Mike Sarafin, Nasa's Artemis mission manager.
+"The halfway point affords us an opportunity to step back and then look at what our margins are and where we could be a little smarter to buy down risk and understand the spacecraft's performance for crewed flight on the very next mission."

 Orion has been streaming back some spectacular video of its journey.
 Just before reaching the record distance, it captured the Moon moving in front of the Earth.